An RV ventures down a winding highway.

 Rain Gear – you can’t control the weather, and occasionally, you’ll need rain gear, whether you get trapped in the rain during a hike or need to fix something outside the RV.

-Multipurpose Shoes – pick shoes that can handle different situations, whether you’re hiking, going on the boat, or just relaxing around the fire.
+Multipurpose Shoes – pick shoes that can handle different situations, whether hiking, going on the boat, or just relaxing around the fire.

-Bedding – an RV is a mix of camping and your actual home so bring along a little bit of the comfort of your own bed with quality bedding.
+Bedding – an RV is a mix of camping and your actual home, so bring along a little bit of the comfort of your own bed with quality bedding.

 A bucket full of cleaning supplies.